koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_24_which-mode-for-which-merchandise.md

-# Which Mode for Which Merchandise?
+# Slide 24 of Lecture 10 contains information about Which Mode for Which Merchandise?

 The visual provides a strategic framework for selecting the optimal transportation mode by analyzing the trade-off between "Time Sensitivity" and "Cargo Value."
 The core of the strategy is a 2x2 matrix that assigns a specific transport mode—Air, Sea, or Rail—to four distinct operational scenarios.